BrianPugh/cookiecutter-esp32-webserver/README.md

 This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for anyone who wants to create an ESP32 application with webserver capabilities (including serving a simple REST API).
+It is compatible with ESP-IDF version 4.2 and above.

 # Usage
 To render this template into a working project directory, you need to use the